 For competitive purposes, teams are arranged in tiers.
 Tiers are based on the predicted ability levels of the teams and are redone each season.
 Tier 1 Varsity includes our most competitive teams.
 We also have a tier 2 and a tier 3 Varsity, often tier 4 as well.
 Arrangement of Junior Varsity teams is dependent on the number of JV teams, so can vary from season to season.

 Not every school will have enough players to field a JV team.
-The HPHL Player Placement Committee will make every effort to place all players released from the Varsity team at schools that do not also have a JV team on another near by JV team.
+The HPHL Player Placement Committee will make every effort to place all players released from the Varsity team at schools that do not also have a JV team on another near by JV team or lower level varsity team.

 We also offer a Girls’ Division.
 Girls can choose to play on a girls’ team, coed team, or both.

-Tryouts are typically in late January or in February.
+Tryouts are typically held mid February through the first week of March.
 Depending on player numbers some teams may elect to forgo a tryout.
 Games start in mid March, with practices beginning a week or so prior to the first game.
 While we try to schedule around the different spring breaks, all players should be prepared for games on the Friday and possibly also Saturday leading into spring break.
 The regular season ends in early May and is followed by a playoff tournament for each tier/division.
 Our playoffs typically end the Saturday of Mother’s Day weekend.

 The regular season consists of:

-Varsity - 12 games and 10 hours of ice which can be used for tryouts, practices, non-league games.
-Tier 4 teams will have a choice of 12 games/10 ice touches or 10 games/8 ice touches.
+Varsity - 12 games and 6 hours of ice which can be used for tryouts, practices, non-league games.

 Girls - 10 games, and 6 hours of ice which can be used for tryouts, practices, non-league games.